ONLINE HELP

 Remarks:

-• Example of trace file content:
+• Example of a trace file content:

 01/12/2001 - 10:53:25:20